jetbrains-academy/refactoring-course/ExtractingCode/WhatIsExtractMethodRefactoring/Theory/task.md

+# Task 1/2: What is Extract Method refactoring?

 As we mentioned before, **duplicated code can lead to undesirable effects**, such as when you fix a bug in one place but forget to fix it consistently in duplicates.
 The bug will still remain, and now it is even harder to find.